larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 decision by the IESG can be appealed to the IAB as described in
 {{!RFC2026}}.

+## Reinstatement

+People and circumstances change.
+Individuals who have been banned from a forum may request to be reinstated.
+That request must be directed to the entity that made the decision (e.g., moderation team, working group chair, etc), and that party may at their discretion reinstate someone, conditionally or unconditionally.
+Decisions to not reinstate someone may not be appealed.
+Requests for reinstatement may be entertained only a year after the initial decision, and then only annually.

+A ban imposed prior to this process shall be reconsidered only in accordance with the processes in place at the time of the ban.

 ## Relation to the Ombudsteam

 The moderator team SHALL complement the efforts of the IETF